Brindha-m/ScreenPlay/README.md

 -------------------------------------------------------------------------------------------------------------------------

-`Coroutines`
+### Coroutines

-Imagine you have a weather application that displays the current temperature of a location.
-When the user opens the application, it needs to fetch the latest temperature from a remote server and display it on the screen.
-However, fetching the temperature involves a network call, which can be a time-consuming operation.
-To prevent blocking the main thread and keep the user interface responsive, you can use coroutines.
+- Imagine you have a weather application that displays the current temperature of a location.

+- When the user opens the application, it needs to fetch the latest temperature from a remote server and display it on the screen.

+- However, fetching the temperature involves a network call, which can be a time-consuming operation.

+- To prevent ` blocking the main thread and keep the user interface responsive `, you can use coroutines.

 -------------------------------------------------------------------------------------------------------------------------